picoxr/get-sd-card-path/README.md

 # How the PicoVRSDCardManager is used in Unity
 1. Open Unity, import picovrsdcardmanager_v2.6.0.unitypackage, and open Sphere scene.

-2. Create a new Unity project and copy the package picovrsdcardmanager_v20170905.jar in the plugins-> Android in the Demo to the directory corresponding to the Unity project
+2. Create a new Unity project and copy the picovrsdcardmanager_v20170905.jar package in assets into the plugins-> Android directory of Unity project

 3. Modify the main activity: the android: name = "com.
 Picovr.
 Externalstoragedirectory.
 SDCardManager"
 ![](https://github.com/PicoSupport/SDCardManager/blob/master/assets/01.png)